edsl/endefensadelsl.org/_revision/2011-12-20-telekommunist_manifesto.markdown

 we shall have an association, in which the free development of each is the condition for the free development of all.

-## Contribución a la crítica de la Cultura Libre
+## Contribución a la Crítica de la Cultura Libre

 ‘We are in the midst of a revolution in the way that knowledge and culture are created, accessed and transformed’, states the ‘Charter for Innovation,